 The West Coast became the center of America’s graphic design universe in the mid-1980s.
-Naturally, it began with April Greiman and Emigre and their California Apples.
+Naturally, it began with April Greiman and Emigre and a ripe California Apple.
 And it expanded with Katherine McCoy’s Cranbrook vision invading CalArts.
 This fact’s not that apparent from examining entrenched attitudes, and even advisor lists, of prominent East Coast museums: It’s as if they’re still peering out from Saul Steinberg’s 1976 “View from 9th Avenue.”
 But the Los Angeles County Museum of Art has long been aware of—and are currently taking major steps to institutionalize—this major seismic shift.

 LACMA plans to build one of the country’s most vital, important graphic design collections.
 And it’s starting on a solid foundation, with a substantial collection of posters, prints and drawings dating to Lautrec’s “Belle Epoque” and with exhibitions such as its acclaimed “California Design: 1930-1965” in 2011.